2i2c-org/report-czi-2021/main.md

 :::

-Finally, here are the [new service contracts in each quarter since the start of this grant](#contracts_by_quarter).
+Here are the [new service contracts in each quarter since the start of this grant](#contracts_by_quarter).
 This is a reflection of the revenue-generating partnerships that 2i2c has created.

 :::{figure} images/service_contracts_by_quarter.png
 :align: center